-One of the questions we’re often asked is whether switching to a .brand will affect SEO.
+One of the questions we’re often asked is whether switching to a .brand will negatively affect SEO.

 Organisations are right to be wary of endangering carefully built up web traffic when making significant changes to domains.
 As the registry for .uk, .wales and hundreds of other domains, Nominet is well placed to understand the way new gTLDs are being treated by search engines.